0xDDoS/0xDDoS.github.io/README.md

 [x] :- [ 130] The Count's Youngest Son is A Player
 [x] :- [ 172] The Archmage Transcending Through Regression
 [x] :- [  56] Perfect Life System: Double Cash for Her Favor  | They Offered Their Loyalty to Me After I Obtained Financial Freedom | Drakecomic.org
+[x] :- [ 270] Aura Recovery: I Get a New Skill Everyday | Lost Powers Restored: Unlocking a New Skill Every Day

 [x] :- [ 108] The Reincarnation of the Forbidden Archmage [x] :- [ 176] Archane Sniper